acemod/ACE3/docs/wiki/framework/arsenal-framework.md

         };
         class statement {
             // Statement output as text
-            textStatement = QUOTE([_this select 0] call tag_fnc_myTextStatement); // Return can be string or array of strings.
-Array entries are displayed on separate lines.
+            // Return can be string or array of strings: for array each entry is automatically displayed on a separate line textStatement = QUOTE([_this select 0] call tag_fnc_myTextStatement);
         };
         class button {
             label = "My Action";